-- 1) Open the left door of the wire feeder. - 2) Untighten and remove the brake hub nut and remove the old wire spool. - Insert a new wire spool into the feeder unit and straighten out the new welding wire by 10-20 cm.
-File away any burrs and sharp edges from the end of the wire before inserting it into the feeder mechanism. - 4) Lock the wire spool onto the brake hub by tightening the brake hub nut. - 5) Thread the wire through the feeder mechanism (according to the illustration on the inside of the feeder unit). - 6) Close and lock the left door of the wire feeder
+- 1. Open the left door of the wire feeder. - 2.
+Loosen and remove the spool nut before removing the old wire spool. - 3.
+Insert a new wire spool into the feeder unit and straighten out the new welding wire 4-8 in.
+(10-20 cm).
+File away burrs and sharp edges from the end of the wire before inserting it into the feeder mechanism. - 4.
+Lock the wire spool onto the hub by tightening the spool nut. - 5.
+Thread the wire through the feeder mechanism (according to the illustration on the inside of the feeder unit). - 6.
+Close and lock the left door of the wire feeder.